Layered Runtime Defense

 User patches licensing or feature checks Domain/date locking, member protection, string encryption, code transposition.
 Server-side entitlement checks and telemetry for suspicious activation behavior.

-Attacker debugs code step by step Obfuscation raises reading cost and complicates static analysis.
-Anti-debugging, active countermeasures, or targeted VM protection for sensitive functions.
+Attacker debugs code step by step Obfuscation raises reading cost and makes static analysis harder.
+Higher tiers add advanced protection options for selected sensitive functions.
+Anti-debugging and active runtime countermeasures from a monitoring or runtime-security vendor when needed.

 Automation abuses exposed workflows Obfuscation hides client implementation details.
 Bot detection, rate limits, server validation, and runtime monitoring.